TimothyOlsson/DD2404-project/results/notebook.md

 #### 22:00
 Finished the confusion matrix plotting and have experimented with visualizing the weights and filters in the model.
 Parameters are also shown in a table

+### 2017-12-06
+I have missed adding entries to the notebook.

+Lot's of things have changed for the model.
+I have found a good model that I can use for predictions.

+The extra data has been proven useful.
+It has reduced the overfittness and made the model more powerful.

+Lots of bugfixed and better plots.

+### 2017-12-09
+#### 14:40
+I have found a model that gives great results.
+The model has a lot of parameters and takes abouut 50 seconds per epochs with my cpu (i7-2600k oc 4.5 GHz), but less than 0.5 seconds with the gpu.
+Using the gpu results in about 100 times faster calculations!
+To train 1000 epochs, gpu would need 500 seconds (about 8 minutes) and the cpu about 50 000 seconds (about 14 hours).
+It was a great idea to use the gpu for the calculations :) The gpu scales very well with the model, which means that if I double the amount of parameters, the gpu training might take 12 minutes while the cpu might take 30 hours.

+#### 20:00
+I have made quite some progress.
+I noticed that adding small amounts of noise made the network less overfit.
+I have also added a function for checkpoints and early stoppings.